A Breakfast of Champions? Um, not so much...

 We need to break away from this mindset that breakfast foods can only consist of a narrow list of heavily processed, high-sugar products.
 Treat breakfast like any other meal of the day.

 The best option is to minimize consumption of industrial grains such as wheat, corn, and soy.
 And avoid gluten as much as possible.
 Pick one meal during the day in which you will enjoy a small side serving of grains, such as white rice, quinoa, or soaked beans/legumes.
 Breakfast foods don't have to be sweet, packaged goods.
 We need to break away from this mindset that breakfast foods can only consist of a narrow list of heavily processed, high-sugar products.
 Treat breakfast like any other meal of the day.
 Avoid the muffins and “breakfast bars.”
-Think instead of eggs, bacon, leftovers from last night's dinner, smoked salmon, sausages, etc. And always aim to keep vegetables center-stage, flanked by palm-sized amounts of high-quality fish, meat or eggs.
+Think instead of eggs, bacon, leftovers from last night's dinner, smoked salmon, sausages, etc. And always aim to keep animal protein center-stage, flanked by other whole foods like quality cheese, fermented foods like kimchi, sauerkraut, or achaar.
 When buying meats like bacon and sausage, try to buy pastured, local meats.
 Stay away from industrially raised meats.
 Read the labels and go for the product with the shortest list of recognizable, real ingredients.
 Here are some additional, non-grain breakfast options to jazz up your morning routine: